 These signs of the “end times” began almost immediately after Jesus ascended into heaven and left his disciples with the Holy Spirit to spread the gospel.
 And, while persecution eventually subsided in the Western world (though continues in many countries even today), these signs never stopped.

 We have all been living in the end times since Pentecost.
 So yes, in that sense, these are the end times.

-The book of Hebrews shows us signs that the first century followers of Jesus were already growing weary of their rejoicing over Christ’s coming, and their expectation for His second coming.
-It’s most likely that the first Christians earnestly expected Jesus to come back in their lifetime.
+The book of Hebrews shows us signs that the first century followers of Jesus were already growing weary of the world, and in their expectation for Christ’s second coming.
+It’s likely that the first Christians earnestly expected Jesus to come back in their lifetime.
 After years of waiting, years of persecution, and years of famine, war, and conflict, they were getting tired.
 Their faith was waning.
-I have to assume that they were becoming restless, hopeless, angry, and desperate… much like we are today.
+I assume that they were becoming restless, hopeless, angry, and desperate… much like we are today.

 So what is the cure for a weary world?
 A world which “groans and suffers the pains of childbirth”?
 The cure is hidden in that beautiful Christmas song, O Holy Night: “a weary world rejoices“.